yannikmadeheim-del/pyFBS-nonlinear/docs/examples/frequency_based_substructuring.rst

 * **Decoupling** aims at identifying a standalone sub-system from the assembly by removing the influence of the other subsystem exerted through the interface connection.

 In any case, the dynamic interaction between sub-systems (or substructures) is confined to a set of interface DoFs.
-Let's consider the linearized equations of motion of a system composed by :math:`n` substructures in the frequency domain:
+Let's consider the linearized equations of motion of a system composed by :math:`n` substructures in the frequency domain [1]_:

 .. math::
     \mathbf{Z}(\omega)\,\boldsymbol{u}(\omega)=\boldsymbol{f}(\omega)+\boldsymbol{g}(\omega)